 - Emailing firstname.lastname@example.org to set up an intake appointment,

-- By filling out the Student Complaint Form (if you’re a student-survivor) or the Employee Complaint Form (if you’re an employee-survivor) and attaching it to an email addressed to firstname.lastname@example.org,
+- By filling out the Interim CSU Policy Complaint Form and attaching it to an email addressed to email@example.com,

 - Or, by responding to the email you’ve received from Title IX if you’ve already shared your experience with a mandated reporter (any faculty or staff member that is not Safer staff or Counseling Services staff), and Title IX has already reached out to you with your rights and resources.